hazardts/360-product-rotation/readme.txt

 ####How it works####
+New: Now you can just upload the product images (using FTP) to create the rotation: http://www.yofla.com/3d-rotate/support/plugins/wordpress-plugin-360-product-rotation/using-wordpress-plugin-without-3drt-setup-utility/
 You use the free [3DRT Setup Utility](http://www.yofla.com/3d-rotate/) to generate your 360° product view.
-Then upload the files usign FTP to your site and use a shortcode to insert the 360° product view to your site.
+Then upload the files using FTP to your site and use a shortcode to insert the 360° product view to your site.
-New: now you can just upload the product images (using FTP) to create the rotation http://www.yofla.com/3d-rotate/support/plugins/wordpress-plugin-360-product-rotation/using-wordpress-plugin-without-3drt-setup-utility/

 == Installation ==